johnshearing/beemocracy/Beemocracy2.0.md

 #### **P.S.**
-Ultimately, CIP-1694 is governance by jury because the Constitutional Committee must agree before govenrnance issues are passed.
+Ultimately, CIP-1694 is governance by jury because the Constitutional Committee must agree before governance issues are passed.
-And if IOG sponsors a proposal then they certainly have enough ADA to get it past the DRep process before passing it throught the Constitutional Committee.
+And if IOG sponsors a proposal then they certainly have enough ADA to get it past the DRep process before passing it through the Constitutional Committee.

 I don't think the designers of CIP-1694 intended to create a governance by jury system.
 Rather I think they were just guided by the constraints as they worked through the problems and arrived at governance by jury (the CC) without ever intending to do it.
 This is the same conclusion the bees arrived at although the CC is centralized while the bees have a decentralized and randomized method of selecting the jury.
 I think we are already seeing natural selection at work in Cardano governance and it is already evolving towards the type of collective decision making that nature selects for.